the winning numbers and the jackpot-breakinglatest.news-Breaking Latest News

 This is the list of late numbers on the Lotto wheels.
 Overdue draws are indicated in brackets.

-The number more expected it’s the 59th on the Milan wheel that hasn’t come out of 151 draws.
+The number more expected it’s the 23rd on the wheel of Rome that hasn’t come out of 152 draws.

 |Bari